ThunderCls/xAnalyzer/README.md

 ## Features
 Some of the main features and improvements include:

-- Extended function calls analysis (over 13,000 API’s definitions from almost 200 DLL’s)
+- Extended function calls analysis (over 13,000 APIâ€™s definitions from almost 200 DLLâ€™s)

 - Defined and generic functions, arguments, data types and additional debugging info recognition.